sigasi/sigasi_insights/content/releasenotes/sigasi-3.00.md

 Valid Sigasi 2 licenses are also valid for Sigasi Studio 3.x.
 If you have a valid Sigasi Pro license, all Sigasi Pro features continue to work in Sigasi 3.

-If you are using a floating license, you need to update your [Flexnet daemon][#floating-license-updates].
+If you are using a floating license, you need to update your [Flexnet daemon](#floating-license-updates).

 ## Sigasi Studio improvements